 A Gen Z-focused social media campaign should include beautiful, relatable images, memes or funny photos, emojis, bite-sized videos, and mini-film features, used strategically to give them what they want, when they want it, and where they want it.

-Gen Z need Internet access like they need air, and they are used to having it.
+Gen Z needs Internet access like they need air, and they are used to having it.
 They also have a variety of devices at their disposal, and they love to use them at their own convenience.
-Sure, they are known for their dependence on their Smartphones, but the typical Gen Z is checking Instagram on their phone, while YouTube is playing on their laptop, and maybe Twitter still running on their tablet.
+Sure, they are known for their dependence on their Smartphones, but the typical Gen Z is checking Instagram on their phone while YouTube is playing on their laptop, and maybe Twitter is still running on their tablet.

 Here is where you can benefit from our complete list of standard photo sizes for marketing materials!

 We told you over and over that you can find just the ideal stock photos for this target audience with no problem, and this wouldn't be Stock Photo Secrets if we send you off without telling you exactly where!
 These are our recommended agencies with Gen Z-ready stock images: